ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 The file we're interessted in is : `longobject.c`

-For the rest of this article, we'll revisit some of the functions/macros of this file in the order in which they appear.
+For the rest of this article, we'll revisit some of the most used operations/functions related to integer.

-### MEDIUM_VALUE(x)
+#### MEDIUM_VALUE(x)

 {% highlight c %}
 /* convert a PyLong of size 1, 0 or -1 to an sdigit */